 ebooks are not PDF files and cannot be printed.
 The reading experience will depend on the portable device used or the reading software installed, if viewed on a computer.

 To check that the file formats are compatible with your device/chosen e-reader software, click on the link to download a sample: Free sample chapters.

 You will have access to an unrivalled suite of online services to support your studies through our RevisionMate study tool.
-Please note: access is granted for 18 months after enrolment.
+Access is only available during your enrolment period.

-Support typically includes a study planner, a knowledge check (multiple-choice test) facility covering each chapter, student discussion forum, the latest examination guide and hints and tips on how to pass the exam.
-Full details will be provided with your study text.
+Support typically includes a study planner, a knowledge check (multiple-choice test) facility covering each chapter, student discussion forum and the latest examination guide.

 This consists of a specimen examination (with multiple-choice questions), answers and useful hints on how to prepare for the examination.

 Exams can be booked at the point of enrolment or at a later date.

 The coursework assignment is submitted online via www.revisionmate.com, the CII’s online study tool.
 It consists of 10 questions that range between 10 and 30 marks and which sequentially follow the syllabus learning outcomes.
 You must gain 120 out of 200 marks to pass this component.
 The coursework assignment must be submitted within the first 6 months of the enrolment period.
 Assignments should be between 5,000–10,000 words in length.